kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 pod-local copy cannot be loaded.
 The fallback is gated behind a new alpha feature gate, `VolumeReconstructionFallback`.

+A second failure mode leaves a global mount behind with no pod directory at
+all: kubelet restarts, or the node reboots, while `UnmountDevice` / `NodeUnstageVolume` is still in progress ([#121937][]).
+The pod-local mount is already gone, so the newly started kubelet never calls `ConstructVolumeSpec` for the volume and the global mount is invisible to reconstruction.
+To cover it, reconstruction additionally scans `/var/lib/kubelet/plugins/kubernetes.io/csi/*/*` for global mounts, independent of the pod directories.
+Each global mount found with a readable `vol_data.json` is registered in the ActualStateOfWorld as *uncertain*, and the volume manager resolves it: volumes a pod still needs are re-verified as usual, volumes no pod needs are unstaged through `NodeUnstageVolume` before their directory is removed.
+A directory that is empty is removed directly, since it has no `vol_data.json` to reconstruct from.
+Both recovery paths sit behind the same feature gate.

 ## Motivation

 Issue [#101791][] has tracked the orphaned-global-mount class of bugs since